 Most of the time when you think of nachos, your mind will probably go to a traditional restaurant style nachos.
 I have a really great recipe, but these are a lot simpler and less labor intensive.
 They have less ingredients – and so many less steps – and they’re more inspired by my favorite bbq chicken pizza.
 And, I can honestly say, I really believe this is the best nachos recipe ever.
 It’s simple, full of flavor and you can easily make enough to feed a crowd – sheet pan or two required.

 Plus, they’re a great idea for using up leftovers.
-When I have leftover meat from favorite pulled pork sandwiches, I usually know exactly what to do with it – bbq baked potato that’s loaded with everything and these pulled pork nachos.
+When I have leftover meat from favorite pulled pork sandwiches, I usually know exactly what to do with it – bbq baked potato, bbq pork banh mi or these pulled pork nachos.

 What ingredients do I need for nachos?